 In the 1990s, the European Union (EU) has created a common status called “European citizenship”.
 Yet, to date, the EU has no common citizenship policy; each Member State remains sovereign to determine “who” a European citizen is and the law relating to the access and loss of European citizenship is wholly fragmented between national legal systems.
-This research project aims to focus both on challenges and opportunities that this situation generates.
+This research project aims to focus on the challenges and opportunities that this situation generates.

-The project invites us to reflect on what it means to be “European” in the age of global mobility and freedom of movement in Europe and examines interrelations between national sovereignty, self-determination, and EU citizenship.
+The project invites us to reflect on what it means to be “European” in the age of global mobility and freedom of movement and examines interrelations between national sovereignty, self-determination, and EU citizenship.